 Appropriately declaring your VBA variables (usually) allows you to notice these kind of mistakes as soon as possible after the variable has received an unexpected data type.

 Additional Reason #3: Declaring Variables Improves Code Readability, Makes Debugging Easier And Reduces The Risk Of Certain Mistakes

 As I explain below, whenever you declare VBA variables explicitly, you generally place all the variable declarations at the beginning of a module or procedure.
 This improves the readability of your VBA code.

-Additionally, as explained in Mastering VBA for Microsoft Office 2013, declaring variables explicitly makes your VBA code easier to debug and edit.
+Additionally, declaring variables explicitly makes your VBA code easier to debug and edit.

 Naming-conflict errors are quite dangerous.
-If you don’t declare VBA variables, there is a higher risk of accidentally over-writing or wiping out a pre-existing variable when trying to create a new one (as explained in Mastering VBA for Microsoft Office 2013).
+If you don't declare VBA variables, there is a higher risk of accidentally over-writing or wiping out a pre-existing variable when trying to create a new one.

 Spelling mistakes can also create big problems.
 I explain one of the main ways in which taking measures to declare variables always helps you reduce spelling mistakes below.